josh-clarke/snooarchive/README.md

 SnooArchive is a command-line Reddit submission and comment archiver that saves each item as a Markdown file in a folder.

+_This script *only* saves text posts.
+It does not save offsite links or links to image galleries._

 **Note: This is alpha software, and my first ever NodeJS project.
 There's always a chance you could encounter world-ending bugs.
 Use at your own risk.**

 I created this because I have a few Reddit accounts with posts that I wanted to keep in an archive.
 Most of the scripts that I found would save these in a big HTML file.
 What I wanted instead were Markdown documents that I could easily import into one of my Markdown apps like iAWriter or Ulysses, or convert to a variety of other formats with Pandoc.